Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS student guide - Optimized architecture.md

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your table participants and trainer

-2. Read all the directions for Steps 1--3 in the student guide.
+2. Read all the directions for Steps 1-3 in the student guide

-3. As a table team, review the following customer case study.
+3. As a table team, review the following customer case study

 ### Customer situation